wp-plugins/opt-in-panda/readme.txt

 Stable tag: trunk
 License: GPLv2

-Give Visitors a Strong Reason to Leave Their Emails on Your Website
+Give visitors a strong reason to leave their emails on your website by locking a piece of content behind an attractive opt-in form.

 == Description ==